AhmedHMoustafa/SW-Embedded-Systems/README.md

-# SW_Embedded_Systems
+# Sofware for Embedded Systems
- Master course project for "Software for Embedded Systems"
+ Master course project for "Software for Embedded Systems".